camunda/camunda/CONTRIBUTING.md

      finished merging the pull request.
    - if the pull request is _already_ merged, create a comment on the pull request that contains `/backport` to trigger the automatic backporting.
-2. The Github Actions bot comments on the pull request once it finishes:
+2. The GitHub Actions bot comments on the pull request once it finishes:
    - When _successful_, a new backport pull request was automatically created.
 Simply **approve and merge it** by adding a review with a `bors merge` comment.
    - If it _failed_, please follow these **manual steps**:
      1. Locally checkout the target branch (e.g. `stable/1.0`).
-     2. Make sure it's up to date with origin (i.e. `git pull`).
+     2. Make sure it's up to date with the origin (i.e. `git pull`).
      3. Checkout a new branch for your backported changes (e.g. `git checkout -b backport-123-to-stable/1.0`).
-     4. Cherry pick your changes `git cherry-pick -x <sha-1>...<sha-n>`.
+     4. Cherry-pick your changes `git cherry-pick -x <sha-1>...<sha-n>`.
 You may need to resolve conflicts.
      5. Push your cherry-picked changes `git push`.
      6. Create a pull request for your backport branch: